Nix4Science/nix4science.github.io/source/snakemake-tutorial.rst

 What happens if we decided to update the ``flake.nix``?
 For example, using a new version of ``nixpkgs``?

-As there is no mention of ``flake.nix`` and ``flake.lock`` in the ``Snakefile``, any changes in the environement will not be detected and might leave some incoherency in the produced data (*e.g.,* part of the data generated with one software environment, and another part with a different one).
+As there is no mention of ``flake.nix`` and ``flake.lock`` in the ``Snakefile``, any changes in the environment will not be detected and might leave some incoherency in the produced data (*e.g.,* part of the data generated with one software environment, and another part with a different one).

 .. admonition:: Your turn